rinalds98/artful-visions/README.md

  - ## **Color**
    - The basic color scheme would be Black, White and the accents would be Orange.
 The images would have a more dominant orange color.
-   - Buttons to do actions would be black and white, that when hovering over would change to the opposite color..
+   - Buttons would be black and white, and when hovering over would change to the opposite color.
         - ![Color Scheme](/static/images/color.png)

 <div id='marketing'/>